Background

 Using the component

-As I am writing an article, I will use the my article Livewire form as an example.
+As I am writing an article right no, I will use the my article Livewire form as an example.
 There are only two relevant lines of code in my article-form.blade

 Very simple!
 I have already explained the fieldName